 - No committed mental health issues

-A License-To-Carry provides additional protections that an individual would not have under certain circumstances.
+A License-To-Carry provides additional protections that an individual would not have under certain dangerous circumstances.
 For example:

 - Firearms Confiscation During Natural Disasters.
 Became a big issue during the Hurricane Katrina Disaster.
 Texas, Louisiana, and many other states have statutes that allow local jurisdictions to confiscate firearms during a natural disaster.
 That has changed in both Federal and Texas State law and is no longer the case.

 - Firearms Confiscation During Law Enforcement Encounters.
 Local jurisdictions can confiscate firearms from an UNLICENSED individual even if the individual is not arrested if the officers feel for the safety of others or themselves.

 However, the law states that as long as an individual has a LTC, not under arrest, and/or the gun is used in an investigation, the firearm and ammunition will be returned to the individual once they are released.